danielquerrey/Cloud-Based-POS-System/README.md

 - **Deployment**: Our Minimum Viable Product (MVP) was deployed and updated regularly, ensuring a continuously functional system.

-## Learning Objectives Achieved

-By successfully completing this project, our team gained the following skills and knowledge:

-- Applied Agile development methodology to software design.
-- Designed and verified a publicly hosted web application with POS services.
-- Integrated multiple aspects of accessibility into a software product.
-- Conducted user studies and adapted our product based on user feedback.
-- Utilized configuration management by creating and using a Git repository for our project files.

 ## Live Demo

 Our project is demonstrated through a live demo that showcases the following: